Skip To Main Content

 How are decisions made for facilities renovation plans?

 The Shaker Heights Schools partner with various stakeholder groups to implement the Long-Term Master Facilities Plan.
-This includes the Facilities Advisory Committee, made up of parents, residents, and staff, in addition to neighbors of the Woodbury building, the Ludlow Community Association, and a joint working group with the City of Shaker Heights.
+This includes the Facilities Advisory Committee, made up of parents, residents, and staff, in addition to neighbors of the renovated schools, the local community associations, and a joint working group with the City of Shaker Heights.
 The District provides regular updates on facilities to the Board of Education.

 • Construction Phase